zylx0532/pasztor.at/_posts/2017-09-28-working-with-certificates-in-java.md

 ## Install Bouncy Castle

-Before we continue, you really really (really) want to install [Bouncy Castle](https://www.bouncycastle.org/){:target="_blank"}{:rel="noopener noreferrer"}.
+Before we continue, you really really (really) want to install [Bouncy Castle](https://www.bouncycastle.org/).
 It provides many much needed implementations and this tutorial will assume you are using it.

 If you are using Maven, simply add this to your POM file: